 They drive on the left hand side of the road in Malta.
 Having once been a British colony, Malta kept to the British tradition of driving on the left.
 This makes it one of four European countries that drive on the left (the others countries are Cyprus, United Kingdom and Ireland).
 So be prepared if you are used to driving on the right side!

-For a small country, there are many airlines that frequently fly to Luqa international airport, which is Malta’s main airport.
+For a small country, there are many airlines that frequently fly to Luqa International Airport (MLA), which is Malta’s main airport.
 The airlines that fly to Malta are Air Malta, the national carrier, which has many direct routes to other destinations, including Catania in Sicily and London Gatwick and Southend airport in the UK.
 Other airlines that fly to Malta are Lufthansa, Air Serbia, Alitalia, Emirates, Turkish Airlines, Ryanair, Easyjet, Air Baltic, British Airways, Ryanair and Air France.

 You cannot fly domestically within Malta so be prepared to know how far you need to travel by other means of transport to where you need to go.